Hechicero: Sporadic appearances (2024–2025)

-In January 2024, it was announced the CMLL stars, Hechicero, Místico, Máscara Dorada and Volador Jr. would represent their home promotion, in American partner promotion All Elite Wrestling (AEW).
-The four men made their debut on the January 31 episode of Dynamite, appearing ringside during Jon Moxley's singles match against Jeff Hardy.
-After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by members of the AEW roster.
-The four men made their AEW in-ring debut during the February 2 episode of Rampage, defeating Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, in an 8-man tag-team match.
+In January 2024, it was announced Hechicero, Místico, Máscara Dorada and Volador Jr. would represent CMLL in American partner promotion All Elite Wrestling (AEW).
+The four men made their debut on the January 31 episode of Dynamite, appearing ringside during Jon Moxley's match against Jeff Hardy.
+After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, whom they defeated in their AEW in-ring debut on the February 2 episode of Rampage.
 The following night on Collision, Hechicero made his AEW singles debut, facing Moxley's Blackpool Combat Club (BCC) stablemate, Bryan Danielson, in a losing effort.
-After the match, Hechicero attacked Danielson, but was chased off by BCC stablemate Claudio Castagnoli.
-On June 30 at Forbbidden Door, Hechicero was defeated by MJF.
+On June 30, at Forbidden Door, Hechicero was defeated by MJF.

-On the February 20, 2025 episode of ROH Wrestling, Hechicero made his return to ROH, now the sister promotion of AEW, teaming with Bárbaro Cavernario and Soberano Jr. to defeat Dark Panther, Fuego, and Sammy Guevara.
-On June 4 at Collision: Fyter Fest, Hechicero teamed with Protoshita (Konosuke Takeshita and Kyle Fletcher) of the Don Callis Family to defeat Bandido and The Outrunners (Truth Magnum and Turbo Floyd).
+On the February 20, 2025 episode of ROH Wrestling, Hechicero made his return to ROH, now the sister promotion of AEW, teaming with Bárbaro Cavernario and Soberano Jr. to defeat Dark Panther, Fuego and Sammy Guevara.

+Don Callis Family (2025–present)

+On June 4, at Collision: Fyter Fest, Hechicero teamed with the Don Callis Family's Protoshita (Konosuke Takeshita and Kyle Fletcher) to defeat Bandido and The Outrunners (Truth Magnum and Turbo Floyd).
 On June 10, Hechicero confirmed that he was now a member of the Don Callis Family.
 On July 17, it was reported that Hechicero had signed with AEW.
-On August 29 at Death Before Dishonor, Hechicero unsuccessfully challenged Bandido for the ROH World Championship.
+At Death Before Dishonor on August 29, Hechicero unsuccessfully challenged Bandido for the ROH World Championship.
 On September 9, Hechicero confirmed in an interview with FOX Sports Mexico that he had signed a multi-year deal with AEW, while also keeping his contract with CMLL.
-On September 20 at All Out, Hechicero teamed with stablemate Josh Alexander in a four-way Ladder match for the AEW World Tag Team Championships, but failed to win.
+At All Out on September 20, Hechicero teamed with stablemate Josh Alexander in a four-way ladder match for the AEW World Tag Team Championship, but failed to win.

+On the January 10, 2026 episode of Collision, he unsuccessfully challenged Mark Briscoe for the AEW TNT Championship.
+Hechicero and his stablemates Andrade El Idolo and Lance Archer unsuccessfully challenged The Conglomeration (Kyle O'Reilly, Orange Cassidy and Roderick Strong) for the AEW World Trios Championship on the April 25 episode of Collision.